 Ron says: "I've since been devoting a great deal of time to preserving a literal mountain of analog taped conversations with so many historical Jazz figures from the entire spectrum of the music...converting these old tapes to a digital format to more easily share them via all the new technologies available to us now.
 And I, of course, feel extremely fortunate to be on the air at one of the very few remaining 24 hour Jazz stations left in the country".

-Check out Ron every Wednesday night from 10PM-2AM on Evening Jazz on KCSM-FM.
+Check out Ron Wednesdays from 10pm-2am on Evening Jazz and Sundays from 10pm-2am on Jazz from Gallary 41 KCSM-FM.